qsebring3930/cs2mulch/_pages/skiplist-insert.md

 The *insert* level is **level 1** so there is no need to place any face-down cards below the *flipped* card.

-{% include figure image_path="/assets/images/skipinsert4-1.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/skipinsert4-1.png" alt="43 inserted into list at level 1." caption="43 inserted into list at level 1." %}

 ### Add 15